-In Power v Aboriginal Hostels Ltd,96 Selway J followed the approach set out by Gummow, Hayne and Heydon JJ in Purvis.
+In Power v Aboriginal Hostels Ltd, Selway J followed the approach set out by Gummow, Hayne and Heydon JJ in Purvis.
 His Honour considered the correct approach to a claim of discrimination in which an applicant was dismissed from work following absences for illness, concluding:

 If the employer would treat any employee the same who was absent from work for some weeks (whether or not the employee had a disability or not) then this would not constitute discrimination under the DDA.
-On the other hand, if the employer terminates the employment of an employee who has a disability (including an imputed disability) in circumstances where the employer would not have done so to an employee who was not suffering a disability then this constitutes discrimination for the purpose of the DDA.97 do so.
-Raphael FM concluded that the applicant had been discriminated against on the basis of his disability.
+On the other hand, if the employer terminates the employment of an employee who has a disability (including an imputed disability) in circumstances where the employer would not have done so to an employee who was not suffering a disability then this constitutes discrimination for the purpose of the DDA.99